willprice/grownup-programmers/manuscript/testing.md

-# Grown-up Programmers Write Software That Is Easy To Test
+# Grown-up Programmers Write Tests To Test Their Programs

 ## Why do we need programs to test our programs?